Our Journey So Far

 So it is that six months living on the road traveling Australia in our caravan has passed.
 It’s hard to believe.
 But what a time we have had!

 Chika our six year old border collie is loving this life as much as we are.
 Admittedly traveling with a dog has some restrictions and limitations but it is what it is and we have very rarely felt we have had to miss out on what we want to do.
-Chika although she is a reactive dog fearful of other dogs she is also a whole lot of fun and being on the road has been immensely beneficial to her.
+Chika although she is a reactive dog with anxieties, she is also a whole lot of fun and being on the road has been immensely beneficial to her.